-- mobile equipment being used within approved design parameters - access to operational areas including positive communication methods - handheld mobile phones should not be used when operating mobile equipment - assessment of the potential benefits of technology to support or replace existing fatigue management mechanisms for mobile equipment operators - establishing functional and performance requirements of technology to achieve operational requirements - applying positive communication where the caller and receiver identify the vehicle and clearly respond - include shift changeover communication - monitor proper use of personal protective equipment (PPE) - use of in-vehicle monitoring systems to monitor driver behaviour - effective operator responses to mobile equipment faults, alerts and alarms - seat belts and /or restraints should be worn where fitted.
+- Mobile equipment being used within approved design parameters. - Access to operational areas including positive communication methods. - Hand-held mobile transmitting devices should not be used when operating mobile equipment. - Assessment of the potential benefits of technology to support or replace existing fatigue management mechanisms for mobile equipment operators. - Establishing functional and performance requirements of technology to achieve operational requirements. - Applying positive communication where the caller and receiver identify the vehicle and clearly respond. - Include shift changeover communication. - Monitor proper use of personal protective equipment (PPE). - Use of in-vehicle monitoring systems to monitor driver behaviour. - Effective operator responses to mobile equipment faults, alerts and alarms. - Seat belts and/or restraints should be worn where fitted.

-Layer 7 - Operator awareness (live maps, mirrors, lights, visible delineators, cameras)
+LAYER 7 Operator awareness (live maps, mirrors, lights, visible delineators, cameras)

 Layer 7 of the layered defence approach focuses on operator situational awareness.
-This layer aims to introduce technologies that provide information to enhance the ability to comprehend the immediate environment and understand potential hazards in the vicinity through providing:
+This layer aims to introduce technologies that provide information to enhance the ability to comprehend the immediate environment and understand potential hazards in the vicinity and should include:

 - enhanced situational awareness

 - an alert on potential abnormal scenarios

 - contextual information of the threat in an abnormal scenario such as:

-- a) Where is it?
+- where is it?

-- b) What is it?
+- what is it?

-- c) How far away is it?
+- how far away is it?

-- d) What is its heading?
+- what is its heading?

-- e) How fast is it going?
+- how fast is it going?

-- Visual confirmation of a potential abnormal situation.
+- visual confirmation of a potential abnormal situation.

-Key components include:
+Key components should include:

-1. Live maps: Offering dynamic, up-to-date maps that show the location of vehicles and/or personnel.

-2. Mirrors: Enhancing visibility around the vehicle to reduce blind spots.

-3. Lights: Improving visibility in low-light conditions to enable operators to comprehend the environment around them.

-4. Visible delineators: Marking boundaries and hazards clearly to guide operators on established roadways.

-5. Cameras: Providing real-time visual information to help operators monitor their surroundings to reduce blind spots.
+- 1. Live maps: Offering dynamic, up-to-date maps that show the location of vehicles and/or personnel. - 2.
+Mirrors: Enhancing visibility around the vehicle to reduce blind spots. - 3.
+Lights: Improving visibility in low-light conditions to enable operators to comprehend the environment around them. - 4.
+Visible delineators: Marking boundaries and hazards clearly to guide operators on established roadways. - 5.
+Cameras: Providing real-time visual information to help operators monitor their surroundings to reduce blind spots.